Mitigating Selection Bias with Node Pruning and Auxiliary Options: Introduction

+Large language models (LLMs) excel at many natural language processing tasks, from machine translation to data annotation.
+Although LLMs are most often used for text generation, some important tasks require them to answer multiple-choice questions (MCQs).
+For example, when LLMs help annotate data, they must select the best option from several choices.
+However, when performing MCQ tasks, LLMs often exhibit systematic selection biases—favoring certain answer positions or labels (e.g., consistently choosing the last option or the option labeled “A”) regardless of content relevance \citep{zheng2024large, wei2024unveiling, pezeshkpour2024large}.
+These biases degrade answer quality and lead to unreliable outputs in downstream applications.
+Previous research has addressed this problem by reformatting inputs~\citep{li2023split, robinson2023leveraginglargelanguagemodels} or adjusting output probabilities \citep{zheng2024large, reif2024beyond, wei2024unveiling}.
+However, \textit{these methods overlook the internal mechanisms that give rise to selection bias within the model itself.}

+In this work, we investigate the internal sources of selection bias and propose methods to mitigate them.
+By analyzing the connections between intermediate embeddings and model parameters, we identify specific parameters that contribute to bias.
+Our first solution, \textbf{Bias Node Pruning} (BNP), a parameter-level debiasing technique that removes just 0.002\% of the model's weights, reducing bias while improving accuracy on MCQ tasks.
+Our second solution, \textbf{Auxiliary Option Injection} (AOI), a simple yet effective prompting strategy that adds an "I don't know" option to reduce bias, applicable even to black-box models.

+Measuring selection bias presents its own challenges.
+Metrics such as Standard Deviation of Recalls (RStd) \citep{zheng2024large} and Relative Standard Deviation (RSD) \citep{reif2024beyond} look at how model performance varies across different orderings of answer choices.
+We introduce a new metric, Choice Kullback-Leibler Divergence (CKLD), which measures bias by comparing the distribution of model answers to the true distribution of correct answers.
+Figure~\ref{fig:intro} illustrates how our proposed solutions integrate into the overall evaluation pipeline.

-\begin{itemize}[leftmargin=*] \item Propose \textit{Bias Node Pruning}~(BNP), a novel debiasing approach that removes parameters from the final linear layer that contribute to selection bias. \item Introduce \textit{Auxiliary Option Injection}~(AOI), which is a simple prompting tactic for MCQ answering.
-Along with BNP, our debiasing methods improve accuracy by upto 24.9$\%$. \item Review existing metrics to systematically evaluate selection bias, and introduce \textit{Choice Kullback-Leibler Divergence}~(CKLD) to address their weakness with imbalanced labels. \item Underscore the broad applicability of our approach to various baselines and also demonstrate that our AOI method can debias black-box large language models. \end{itemize}
+Our experiments on multiple benchmark datasets show that \textit{BNP and AOI consistently reduce selection bias and improve answer accuracy across diverse LLMs}.
+Moreover, our methods are complementary to existing techniques such as Chain-of-Thought prompting and In-Context Learning, further enhancing their practical utility.
+This paper makes four \textbf{key contributions}: \begin{itemize}[leftmargin=*] \itemsep0em \item We propose \textit{Bias Node Pruning}~(BNP), a debiasing method that removes bias-inducing parameters from the final linear layer. \item We introduce \textit{Auxiliary Option Injection}~(AOI), a simple prompting strategy that, when combined with BNP, improves MCQ answering accuracy by up to 24.9\%. \item We introduce \textit{Choice Kullback-Leibler Divergence}~(CKLD), a novel distribution-based metric for measuring selection bias. \item We demonstrate the broad applicability of our methods, showing that AOI effectively debiases both white-box and black-box LLMs. \end{itemize}

+\paragraph{Terminology.} We use the following terms: \textit{samples} are (question, answer) pairs; \textit{choices} are the possible answers; \textit{choice options} are the content of each answer; and \textit{choice symbols} are the labels (A, B, C, etc.) assigned to each option.